Hayai1/ECM1410-course-work/README.md

-# ECM1410-course-work
+# ECM1410 "object-orientated-programming"
-this is the course work for the ECM1410 course "OOP"
+this is the course work for the course "object-orientated-programming" this is a joint project with me Dylan Hough, and Scott Van Windergarden

+... description of the project ...